aws/aws-cli/awscli/examples/healthlake/list-fhir-export-jobs.rst

         ]
     }

-For more information, see `Exporting files from a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/export-datastore.html>`__ in the Amazon HealthLake Developer Guide.
+For more information, see `Exporting files from a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/export-datastore.html>`__ in the AWS HealthLake Developer Guide.